Christie's launches online auctions with wine sale

-NEW YORK Christie's, the global auction house, said on Monday that it is launching a series of online sales for global collectors that will run in parallel with its traditional sales.
+NEW YORK, June 25 Christie's, the global auction house, said on Monday that it is launching a series of online sales for global collectors that will run in parallel with its traditional sales.

 "The success of these two pilots demonstrates our clients around the world are eagerly embracing online-only sales as a regular addition to Christie's calendar of traditional live auctions," Steven P. Murphy, chief executive officer, Christie's International, said in a statement.